downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 #### Dropdown - button or input

-- `ArrowLeft`: Moves focus from `button`/`input` to the last selected item and makes `activeIndex` to be `items.length - 1`.
+- `ArrowLeft`: Moves focus from `button`/`input` to the last selected item and makes `activeIndex` to be `selectedItems.length - 1`.
 Performs this action if there are any items selected. `ArrowLeft` can be overriden with any other key depeding on the requirements.
 More info on [`keyNavigationPrevious`](#keynavigationprevious).
 - `Backspace`: Removes the last selected item from selection.
 It always performs